-When people think of Amsterdam what may first come to mind may be images of hippy youth frolicking freely hidden in clouds of smoke, red fluorescence lighting the haze prostitutes showing their nightly goodies in window fronts, or maybe of picturesque canals and bikes buzzing.
+When people think of Amsterdam what may first come to mind may be images of hippy youth frolicking freely hidden in clouds of smoke.
+Or red fluorescence lighting the haze of prostitutes showing their nightly goodies in window fronts.
+Or maybe of picturesque canals and bikes buzzing.

 On our first evening in Amsterdam while walking along the picturesque canals our attention was captured by laughter from under a nearby bridge.
-From under the bridge appeared a paddle boat filled with people, laughing, exploring and looking like they were having way too much fun.
+From under the bridge appeared a paddle boat.
+It was filled with people, laughing, exploring and looking like they were having way too much fun.
 We decided that if the opportunity arose we should give it a try.

 A few days later, after a somber and heart-wrenching Anne Frank House tour we found the paddle boats for rent just outside the museum.
 This was a great way to lighten the mood before continuing on with the day.